IDishaJain/Code-Fusion/readme.md

 # CodeFusion is a versatile code editor supporting JavaScript, Python, and partial Dart.
-It includes a real-time website builder using HTML, CSS, and JavaScript, along with built-in image-to-text (OCR) and voice-to-text features for enhanced user interaction and productivity.
+It includes a real-time website builder using HTML, CSS, and JavaScript, along with built-in image-to-text and voice-to-text features for enhanced user interaction and productivity.

 ## Requirement